neoaggelos/SyncTool/README.txt

                  deleted.
 Furthermore, only new and updated files from [source] are synced to [dest].

+ -i, --interactive : If [source], [dest] and sync mode are not passed through
+                     the command line arguments, ask the user for input.
+  --no-interactive : Disable previous option.

  -c,   --color : Colorize program output
     --no-color : Disable previous option